-Her work has been shortlisted for many other national and international awards.
-Her sci-fi thriller feature Driven was a semifinalist in the 2016 Academy Nicholl Screenwriting Awards; a finalist in the 2016 PAGE International Screenwriting Awards, and was also nominated for the Lorne Film Festival’s $10,000 Screenwriting Award.
-Her sci-fi pilot script Living Metal was a finalist for the 2015 Monte Miller Award for Best Unproduced Screenplay from the Australian Writers’ Guild ‘What Happens Next’ and ‘Think Inside The Box’ competitions; and a finalist in Scriptapalooza’s TV Pilot competition.
+Catherine’s work has been shortlisted for many other national and international awards.
+Her sci-fi thriller feature Driven was a semifinalist in the 2016 Academy Nicholl Screenwriting Awards, as well as a finalist in the 2016 PAGE Screenwriting Awards.
+In 2015, her sci-fi pilot Living Metal was a finalist for the Australian Writers’ Guild Monte Miller Award for Best Unproduced Screenplay.

 She has also worked extensively as a writer’s room assistant and researcher, and recently completed a writers’ room placement on acclaimed television show Wentworth with script producer Marcia Gardner, also funded by Scripted Ink.

 As a production freelancer, her professional credits include HBO’s The Leftovers, Syfy series Hunters and Childhood’s End, teen series Nowhere Boys, unscripted shows Real Housewives of Melbourne and Formal Wars, and feature films Cut Snake and Paper Planes.

 Her fiction work has been published in Nightmare Magazine, Aurealis Magazine, Interzone, Dark Tales, and has been reprinted in anthologies such as Year’s Best Australian Fantasy & Horror and Focus 2013: Highlights of Australian Short Fiction.
 Her short story ‘The Nest’ was nominated for an Australian Shadows Award from the Australian Horror Writers’ Association, and her short story ‘Monday-child’ was voted by Aurealis subscribers as ‘Best Story of 2013’.